simplesamlphp/simplesamlphp-module-expirycheck/docs/expirycheck.md

 Example:

 	10 => [
 		'class' => 'expirycheck:ExpiryDate',
 		'netid_attr' => 'userPrincipalName',
 		'expirydate_attr' => 'accountExpires',
+		'convert_expirydate_to_unixtime' => true,
-		'warndaysbefore'  => '60',
+		'warndaysbefore' => 60,
 		'date_format' => 'd.m.Y',
 	],

 Parameter netid_attr represents (ldap) attribute name which has user's NetID stored in it, parameter expirydate_attr represents (ldap) attribute name which has user's expiry date (date must be formated as YYYYMMDDHHMMSSZ, e.g. 20111011235959Z) stored in it.
-Those two attributes needs to be part of the attribute set, which is retrived from ldap during authentication process.
+Those two attributes needs to be part of the attribute set, which is retrieved from ldap during authentication process.

+Note:
+Microsoft Active Directory has it's own format to store dates.
+This filter can automatically convert this by setting 'convert_expirydate_to_unixtime' to TRUE.

 Parameter warndaysbefore set as a number, which represents how many days before expiry date the "about to expire" warning will show to the user.
 Parameter date_format defines date representation format.
 PHP Date() syntax